Figo Pet Insurance Review

 You can purchase your Figo policy online and either pay through ACH or by credit or debit card.
 Payment options include paying monthly or paying annually.
 If you do choose to pay annually, you will get five percent off the total amount.
 Keep in mind, there is a $2/month processing fee added each month if you choose the monthly pay option for credit cards only, no fee if you pay by ACH.
 There is also a one-time $15 administrative fee per pet when you sign up.

 Claims are where Figo really sets itself apart.
 They boast a ‘Pet Cloud’ and very simple claims through their app.
 You can take a picture from any device, upload it from your desktop and tell Figo what happened all through the app.
 You can even get paid electronically.
 The Pet Cloud app now offers an AI (chatbot) experience through ‘Evie,’ She will ask questions about the claim being filed and the policy holder can simply answer the questions, upload a picture of the bill, and boom – the claim is filed.

 Figo pays claims based off the actual veterinary bill, not a benefits schedule like other insurers.
-You do not to obtain preauthorization, but you can if you would feel more comfortable knowing what is covered and what isn’t.
+You do not need to obtain preauthorization, but you can if you would feel more comfortable knowing what is covered and what isn’t.

 Even if something isn’t covered on your plan, you should still file a claim for any and all vet services so Figo can apply whatever you pay out of pocket to your deductible.